telerik/reporting-docs/report-items/subreport.md

 The SubReport enables you to set up the report source either by using a Telerik Report Designer tool or programmatically.

+When using relative path to the report in the __UriReportSource__ of the SubReport, it gets resolved by default as follows:

+* In the Standalone Report Designer, Reporting REST Services and Report Viewers with respect to the main report that calls the subreport;
+* In custom applications rendering reports programmatically with the [ReportProcessor class](/api/telerik.reporting.processing.reportprocessor) with respect to the application starting point.

 > When you reference reports stored in the [Telerik Report Server](https://docs.telerik.com/report-server/introduction) ensure using the *[CategoryName]/[ReportName]* path for the URI as specified in the article [Working with Report Server Reports]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/working-with-report-server-reports%}).

 ### Using a Report Designer